 - When a player places a bet without vocalizing an amount, the dealer must count the chips and announce the bet.

-- Collecting bets and assembling them into the pot at the end of each betting round is a dealer's responsibility.
+- The dealer is responsible for collecting bets and assembling them into the pot at the end of each betting round.

-- In instances where a side pot forms after a player goes all-in, the dealer ensures the correct distribution of chips between the main pot and side pot(s).
+- When a side pot forms after a player goes all-in, the dealer ensures the correct distribution of chips between the main pot and side pot(s).

-- If queried about the pot's size, the dealer refrains from providing a direct answer and instead opts to "spread the pot" for all players to observe.
+- If asked about the pot's size, the dealer does not provide a direct answer and instead opts to "spread the pot" for all players to observe.

 Making Announcements